timsinashok/timsinashok/README.md

 ---
 ### 💻 &nbsp;Current Works :

-I am working on:
+I am working on the following repositories:
 - <a href="https://github.com/timsinashok/gesture_drum"> Gesture Drum</a>
 - <a href="https://github.com/timsinashok/productive-week"> Productive Week</a>
 - <a href="https://github.com/timsinashok/hidden-plate"> Hidden Plate</a>

-I am looking for collaboration on:
+I am looking for collaboration on the following repositories:

 - <a href="https://github.com/timsinashok/gesture_drum"> Gesture Drum</a>